ksplit/ksplit-artifacts/README.md

 # Artifact Evaluation - OSDI'22

+Thank you for your time and picking our paper for the artifact evaluation.

 This documentation contains steps necessary to reproduce the artifacts for our paper titled **KSplit: Automating Device Driver Isolation**.